TarunVedula/python-substack/README.md

 ## Acknowledgments

-- Original project by Paolo Mazza
+- Thank you @Paolo Mazza for Project Inspo
 - Substack API for providing the underlying service

 ## Support